smyrgl/RESTEasy/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Example directory first.
+If you want to play with the example app, run the test suite yourself or submit a pull request then clone the repo and run `pod install` from the root directory first then open `RESTEasy.xcworkspace`.

+### Documentation

+Available as a [Cocoadocs](http://cocoadocs.org/docsets/RESTEasy) docset or you can download the repo and run 'rake docs:generate'.
+All of the classes are fully documented.

+### Example App

+Have a look at the /Example folder.

 ## Requirements

+Designed for OSX 10.8 and iOS 6.0 and above.

 ## Installation